Community Benefit

 Ceres provides organic, medically tailored meals for those facing a serious

-illness with free or low-cost nutrient dense meals.
-Empowering teens as
+illness with free or low-cost, nutrient-dense meals.
+Empowering teens

-cooking and eating healthy foods and about their power to make a difference.
+cooking, and eating healthy foods and their power to make a difference.

 Community Action Marin